 Curious about ... lack of sleep: When the sandman won’t appear

 On the one hand, sleep is vitally important.
 On the other hand, we don’t need to sleep as much as we think.
 Here we question researchers about sleep, the activity that single-handedly eats up the greater part of our lives.
-Tired?
-It is not possible to ascertain from research how many hours’ sleep we need to be healthy – it is more the feeling of being rested that is the determining factor.

 IT IS VITAL that we sleep – and not being able to sleep at all results in death.
 If we have not slept for a long time, we inevitably fall asleep however hard we fight against it.
 But testing on animals has shown that a complete lack of sleep is fatal.
 There is also a human illness that completely prevents sleep: the very unusual, hereditary illness fatal familial insomnia which occurs in a small number of families across the world.
 In those with the illness, an insoluble protein accumulates in the thalamus, which is involved in regulating wakefulness and sleep.
 When the illness is at its height, the patient cannot sleep at all.
 The resulting symptoms include loss of weight, hallucinations and confusion, and the patient eventually dies, usually within 18 months.